attilakillin/uniquity/README.md

 ## Configuration

 Change the values in the `.env` file to influence the behaviour of the application.
-You can change the database authentication parameters, as well as the name of the database to use, and you can separately configure each of the two Spring Boot instances.
+You can change the database authentication parameters, the name of the database to use, and you can separately configure each of the two Spring Boot instances.

 ### Backend configuration